graceleaper/course-catalog/README.md

 ## Challenges:
 - Keeping count of all the courses with a specific tag.
 Resolved using hash table.
 - Displaying tags and course cards in a grid system.
 Resolved using CSS Flexbox.
+- When trying to access tag as an argument for getSpecificCourses(), courses on click wouldn't render.
+Resolved with console.logging and finding out that I was initially fetching the tag object ({tag: tagName, count: 4}) when I should have used the tag key and value (tagObj.tag)

 ## Objectives (Tier 1)